DeMar DeRozan scores 32 points, Spurs beat Pelicans 110-108

 TIP-INS

-Spurs: F Rudy Gay sat out with a back injury. … The Spurs went to a zone defense in the final three minutes and frustrated the Pelicans.
+Spurs: F Rudy Gay sat out with a back injury. … The Spurs went to a zone defense in the final three minutes and frustrated the Pelicans. … Coach Gregg Popovich said C Jakob Poeltl, who had five blocks, has been a defensive anchor.
+“We would be in bad shape defensively it it weren’t for Jakob Poeltl,” he said.
+“That’s not an overstatement.
+That’s not an exaggeration.
+I’m not trying to pump him up or anything.
+It’s a fact.”

 Pelicans: Williamson reached the 2,000th-point mark in his 79th game, the 10th fastest in NBA history, tying him with Rick Barry and Elgin Baylor. … The Pelicans dropped 4 1/2 games behind San Antonio for 10th place in the Western Conference, the final play-in spot.
 The Spurs also hold a 2-1 series edge on New Orleans. … Coach Stan Van Gundy said G Nickeil Alexander-Walker (high ankle sprain) is escalating his physical activity and may return for the final 10 days. … G Josh Hart (finger surgery) is behind that pace,